adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 Browsers store history so that pages load quickly when the user clicks *back*.
 Daniel Puplus explains in [Building Single Page Applications](https://medium.com/joys-of-javascript/4353246f4480) that:

 > &ldquo;When a user presses the browser’s back button they expect the change to happen quickly and for the page to be in a similar state to how it was last time they saw it.<br><br>
-> &ldquo;In the traditional web model the browser will typically be able use a cached version of the page and linked resources.<br><br>
+> &ldquo;In the traditional web model the browser will typically be able [to] use a cached version of the page and linked resources.<br><br>
 > &ldquo;In a naive implementation of a SPA hitting back will do the same thing as clicking a link, resulting in a server request, additional latency, and possibly visual data changes.&rdquo;

 If we want users to enjoy the same, fast experience, we need to mimic the native browser behaviour in JS.

 First, the application will need to store pages in memory, local storage, client-side databases or cookies.
-Secon, the application will need to determine *when* to retrieve these pages.
+Second, the application will need to determine *when* to retrieve these pages.
 As part of this it will need to differentiate between:

 * a user changing the URL (by clicking a link or typing a URL in the location bar); and
 * [manually pressing back or forward](http://stackoverflow.com/questions/2008806/how-to-detect-if-the-user-clicked-the-back-button) which isn't simple.